-While most SAGD projects require only two large centrifuges to process fluid while drilling, many installations have a third centrifuge for dewatering operations.
+While most SAGD projects require only two large centrifuges to process fluid while drilling, many installations have the third centrifuge for dewatering operations.
 These activities may occur simultaneously.
-The third machine is also configured to process whole drilling fluid on the active system when required.
-This centrifuge is usually placed at the central site for ease of accessibility by service personnel and within convenient pumping distance to surface storage tanks.
+The third machine is also configured to process the whole drilling fluid on the active system when required.
+This centrifuge is usually placed at the central site for ease of accessibility by service personnel and within convenient pumping, distance to surface storage tanks.

 Self-contained rigs also use up to three centrifuges, but they are housed in the same room as the shakers.
 This design also permits operating personnel ready access to all solids control functions in one convenient area.

 Traditional solids control and waste management are challenged by a variety of issues that are faced when drilling well pairs in SAGD.
 Specific considerations that must be addressed are as follows:

 - Heavy loading on solids control equipment and circulating systems;

 - Controlling drilled solids while producing oil;

 - Reducing or refining operations for size and functionality.